Mike Roess Gold Head Branch State Park

 Welcome to Mike Roess Gold Head Branch State Park

-Visitors to the park can enjoy hiking and wildlife viewing along the park´s nature trails and a 5.44-mile stretch of the Florida National Scenic Trail.
+Visitors to the park can enjoy hiking and wildlife viewing along the park's nature trails and a 5.44-mile stretch of the Florida National Scenic Trail.
 For aquatic recreation, visitors can swim or fish in the lake, or spend a lazy afternoon canoeing.
-A large picnic area, with tables and grills,pavilions, and a playground are available for visitors to enjoy.
+A large picnic area, with tables and grills, pavilions and a playground are available for visitors to enjoy.
 Nestled under the trees are 3 full-facility campgrounds.
-Group and primitive campsites are available as are fully equipped lakefront cabins, some of which were built by the CCC.
+Primitive campsites for small or large groups are available as are fully equipped lakefront vacation cabins, some of which were built by the CCC.